chrisjrn/docs_public/resume.md

 == Christopher Neugebauer

 * chrisjrn@gmail.com
+* Tw: @chrisjrn
 * +61 417 323 163
 * http://chris.neugebauer.id.au

 === Overview

-* Software engineer with experience in Mobile, as well as some client and server-side web infrastructure.
+* Software engineer with experience in Android, testing, as well as some client and server-side web infrastructure.
 * Open Source community engagement, with a focus on growing the Australian Python community, and on improving outreach and diversity at conferences.
 * Occasional presenter at Python and Open Source conferences around the world.
+* Requirement for work based in Australia (on-site or remote), with preference for Hobart; happy to travel frequently.

 === Current